African Piedspot Bontkolletjie.

 Key identification features:

-- Face have a shiny slightly blue metallic frons with creamy dot either side.
+- Face have a shiny slightly blue metallic frons with creamy dot either side of the facial shield.
 Head shiny black above with slight metallic blue sheen.

 - Eyes mid grey above,